 Deloitte Global predicts that more than 5,000 broadband satellites could be in low-Earth orbit (LEO) by the end of 2023because of growth in commercial data satellite deployments to provide high-speed internet to every corner of the world.
 They could make up two working constellations providing high-speed internet to nearly a million subscribers on all parts of the planet, no matter how remote.

-If every organization currently planning to build an LEO constellation succeeds, seven to 10 competing networks could be operational by 2030, with a total of 40,000 to 50,000 satellites serving more than 10 million end users.
+If every organisation currently planning to build an LEO constellation succeeds, seven to 10 competing networks could be operational by 2030, with a total of 40,000 to 50,000 satellites serving more than 10 million end users.
 This growth would likely require industry collaboration as a much more crowded orbital environment significantly raises the risk of collisions.
 To keep satellites from colliding with each other as well as being struck by untracked space debris, it would be necessary to know where all those objects are in real time and with great precision.
 This challenge is driving the creation and growth of new markets.

 “The LEO broadband market will not only grow but also drive the expansion of supporting markets, creating a new and dynamic ecosystem,” says Gillian Crossan, Global Sector Leader- Technology, Deloitte Global.
 “However, for this ecosystem to be viable in the long term, all involved should focus their attention and resources on protecting space.”